cvc5/ethos/user_manual.md

 In the above example, the `declare-consts` command specifies that numerals (`1`, `2`, `3`, and so on) are constants of type `Int`.
 The signature can now refer to arbitrary numerals in definitions, e.g. `7` in the definition of `P`.

 > Internally, the command above only impacts the type rule assigned to numerals that are parsed.
-Furthermore, the ALF checker internally distinguishes whether a term is a numeral value, independently of its type, for the purposes of computational operators (see [computation](#computation)).
+Furthermore, the Ethos internally distinguishes whether a term is a numeral value, independently of its type, for the purposes of computational operators (see [computation](#computation)).

 > For specifying literals whose type rule varies based on the content of the constant, the ALF language uses a distinguished variable `alf.self` which can be used in `declare-consts` definitions.
 For an example, see the type rule for SMT-LIB bit-vector constants, described later in [bv-literals](#bv-literals).

-# <a name="computation"></a>Computational Operators in alfc
+# <a name="computation"></a>Computational Operators in ethos

-The ALF checker has builtin support for computations over all syntactic categories of SMT-LIB version 3.0.
+The Ethos has builtin support for computations over all syntactic categories of SMT-LIB version 3.0.
 We list the operators below, roughly categorized by domain.
 However, note that the operators are polymorphic and in some cases can be applied to multiple syntactic categories.
 For example, `alf.add` returns the result of adding two integers or rationals, but also can be used to add binary constants (integers modulo a given bitwidth).